Aerial Lift Operator Safety

 Electric Scissor Lift Safety Inspection Checklist

-Be sure to follow a thorough process of inspecting your scissor lift before use:
+Be sure to follow a thorough process for inspecting your scissor lift before use:

 • Assess the condition of the scissor lift at the beginning of each workday.
 Look for any visible damage, signs of wear or rust.